tirth3112/CovidDataAnalysis_Jan20-Apr22/README.md

-* Experimented with SQL queries to extract a table of death cases and total cases over the world. implemented calculating formula for timeframe and death rate percentage that could be simplified the visualization by 50%.
+* Experimented with SQL queries to extract tables of death cases and total cases around the world.
+Developed a formula for timeframe and death rate percentage that could simplify the visualization by 70%.

-* generated SQL visualization queries that can be used further in Tableau dashboard creation.
+* Generated SQL visualization queries that can be used further in Tableau dashboard creation.

-* Design creative Tableau Dashboard with all Covid impact all over the world from January 2020 to April 2022.
-I considered the Infection timeframe all over the world. developed visualization with a world map with total deaths and cases in a yearly manner.
+* Developed a creative Tableau dashboard that displays all Covid impact worldwide from January 2020 to April 2022.
+Globally, I considered the infection period.
+Developed visualization with a world map displaying total deaths and cases in a yearly manner.

 * My Tableau Public link is here.
-You can use this link to get the real Dashboard of this project and also the CSVs which I used in the creation of Dashboard. (https://public.tableau.com/app/profile/tirth7406)
+You can use this link to get the real Dashboard of this project with the all CSVs which I used in visualization of the Dashboard.(https://public.tableau.com/app/profile/tirth7406)